Importance of Yoga

 Updated on - Sep 21st, 2019 | 03:36 PM by Vishag V H

-The word Yoga means Union and derived from the English word Yoka which gives the meaning Union with God or Union of the little, ego-self with the divine self, Infinite Spirit and so on.
-It is a spiritual act which can be said as a form of art as well as a science because it provides a solution for controlling the body and the mind resulting in deep meditation possible.
+The word Yoga means union and it is derived from the English word Yoka which gives the meaning union with God or union of the infinite spirit.
+It is a spiritual act that can be said as a form of art as well as a science because it provides a solution for controlling the body and the mind resulting in deep meditation possible.
 While considering it art it should be practised in a righteous manner to acquire superficial results.
-The higher teaching of yoga shows oneself to direct his/her energy not only to harmonize human but also to merge the consciousness in the Infinite.
+Yoga shows oneself to direct his/her energy not only to harmonize human but also to merge the consciousness in the Infinite.

 - What is Yoga?